Maximum tolerable excess noise in continuous-variable quantum key distribution and improved lower bound on two-way capacities

-The two-way capacities of the thermal attenuator and thermal amplifier have been determined for all $\lambda$ and $g$ in the case in which $\nu=0$ and there is no energy constraint~\cite{PLOB}.
-Except for this very special case, the two-way capacities of piBGCs are not known, although upper~\cite{PLOB,Davis2018,Goodenough16,TGW,holwer,MMMM,squashed_channel} and lower bounds~\cite{holwer,Pirandola2009,Noh2020,Ottaviani_new_lower,Pirandola18,Wang_Q2_amplifier} have been established.
-For nonzero values of $\nu$, the gap between such bounds is however relatively large for many values of $\lambda$ and $g$.
-In particular, for a certain range of values of $\lambda$ and $g$ all lower bounds available prior to our work vanish , while the upper bounds do not.
-The same is true for the additive Gaussian noise channel.
-This entails that the precise noise threshold above which quantum communication or key distribution become impossible had not been determined in the prior literature.
-Indeed, it has been recently identified as a crucial open problem of the field~\cite[Section~7]{Pirandola18}.
+Within the framework of quantum optical communication, a realistic model to describe optical fibres is the \emph{thermal attenuator} $\mathcal{E}_{\lambda,\nu}$~\cite{BUCCO,PLOB,Pirandola18}.
+It is a single-mode quantum channel characterised by two parameters: the transmissivity $\lambda\in [0,1]$ of the fibre and the added thermal noise $\nu\in [0,\infty)$~\cite{BUCCO}.
+We provide a detailed definition of the thermal attenuator in the Methods.
+Computing the two-way capacities of the thermal attenuator is essential to determine the ultimate performances of QKD or entanglement distribution protocols that can be achieved on optical networks without the use of intermediate nodes or quantum repeaters~\cite{repeaters, Munro2015,Pirandola20}.
+The two-way capacities of the thermal attenuator have been determined for all $\lambda$ only when $\nu=0$ and there is no energy constraint~\cite{PLOB}, assumptions that may not be entirely physically realistic, depending on the setting.
+Except for this very special case, the two-way capacities of the thermal attenuator are still unknown, despite the many upper~\cite{PLOB, Davis2018, Goodenough16, TGW, holwer, MMMM, squashed_channel} and lower bounds~\cite{holwer, Pirandola2009, Noh2020, Ottaviani_new_lower, Pirandola18} that have been established.
+In particular, in a large parameter region all lower bounds (prior to our work) vanish, while the upper bounds do not.
+This entails that the precise noise threshold above which entanglement distribution or key distribution become impossible had not been determined in the prior literature.
+This leads to the mathematical formulation of the aforementioned open problem~\cite[Section~7]{Pirandola18}: \emph{for a given $\nu$, determine the minimum transmissivity $\lambda$ for which the secret-key capacity of the thermal attenuator is strictly positive, i.e.~for which CV-QKD is achievable.}